For thousands of years, our ancestors lived off the grid until technology advanced and society became tied to public utilities.

 Why Living Off the Grid is Important?

-Living off the grid is increasingly important in today’s world as it uses renewable resources, finds a balance between giving back to the earth and taking from it, and helps fight global issues like climate change.
+Living off the grid is increasingly essential today as it uses renewable resources, finds a balance between giving back to the earth and taking from it, and helps fight global issues like climate change.

 People across the United States are transitioning to this way of life that minimizes their dependence on public resources, such as electricity, water, and other related amenities, and maximizes their autonomy.

-As technology continues to advance and becomes more affordable, living off the grid will appeal to more people as a realistic and attractive lifestyle choice.
+As technology advances and becomes more affordable, living off the grid will appeal to more people as a realistic and attractive lifestyle choice.